mayoyamasaki/sequence_tagging/README.md

 Training time on NVidia Tesla K80 is 110 seconds per epoch on CoNLL train set using characters embeddings and CRF.

+## Test
+We use [glove.6B.zip dataset](https://nlp.stanford.edu/projects/glove/) for test.
+This dataset is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: [http://www.opendatacommons.org/licenses/pddl/1.0/](http://www.opendatacommons.org/licenses/pddl/1.0/).

 ## License